Diagnosis of malaria: Blood films

 The most economic, preferred, and reliable diagnosis of malaria is microscopic examination of blood films because each of the four major parasite species has distinguishing characteristics.
 Two sorts of blood film are traditionally used.
 Thin films are similar to usual blood films and allow species identification because the parasite's appearance is best preserved in this preparation.
 Thick films allow the microscopist to screen a larger volume of blood and are about eleven times more sensitive than the thin film, so picking up low levels of infection is easier on the thick film, but the appearance of the parasite is much more distorted and therefore distinguishing between the different species can be much more difficult.
 With the pros and cons of both thick and thin smears taken into consideration, it is imperative to utilize both smears while attempting to make a definitive diagnosis.

-From the thick film, an experienced microscopist can detect parasite levels (or parasitemia) as few as 5 parasites/µL blood.
+From the thick film, an experienced microscopist can detect parasite levels (or parasitemia) as few as 5 parasites/μL blood.
 Diagnosis of species can be difficult because the early trophozoites ("ring form") of all four species look similar and it is never possible to diagnose species on the basis of a single ring form; species identification is always based on several trophozoites.

 As malaria becomes less prevalent due to interventions such as bed nets, the importance of accurate diagnosis increases.
 This is because the assumption that any patient with a fever has malaria becomes less accurate.
 As such, significant research is being put into developing low cost microscopy solutions for the Global South.

-Plasmodium malariae and P. knowlesi (which is the most common cause of malaria in South-east Asia) look very similar under the microscope.
+Plasmodium malariae and P. knowlesi (which is the most common cause of malaria in Southeast Asia) look very similar under the microscope.
 However, P. knowlesi parasitemia increases very fast and causes more severe disease than P. malariae, so it is important to identify and treat infections quickly.
 Therefore, modern methods such as PCR (see "Molecular methods" below) or monoclonal antibody panels that can distinguish between the two should be used in this part of the world.